baptistecdr/PatheUpcomingMovies/README.md

 - Download latest release
 - Run with `dotnet PatheUpcomingMovies.dll`
     - Optionally, you can create a cron job to automatically update the creation of the file.
+    - If you want to have trailers, put bypass_vimeo.php on your server and pass -t "http(s)://yourserver.com/bypass_vimeo.php"
 - Import .ics file in your calendar app.
     - Optionally, you can put the ics file on your server and subscribe to it.